pixelastic/algolia-indexing/README.md

 _⚠ This is still a heavy WIP and beta version_

-It comes with three modes\*, each with their own pros and cons, for you to use based on your needs.
+It comes with two modes\*, each with their own pros and cons, for you to use based on your needs.

+- The _full atomic_ solution is usually the best method, but requires you to have a plan that can acomodate a large number of records (roughly 2x the number of records in your index).
+- If you don't have that many records available, you can use the _live diff_ method that do not have this pre-requisite, but the drawback is that your update won't be atomic.

 _\* Only one mode is implemented today._